Cathedral Basilica of St. Peter in Chains

 The Cathedral Basilica of Saint Peter in Chains is a Catholic cathedral of the Latin Church in the Archdiocese of Cincinnati.
-The basilica is a Greek Revival structure located at 8th and Plum streets in downtown Cincinnati, Ohio in the United States.
-It is dedicated to Saint Peter's imprisonment and liberation.
+The cathedral is a Greek Revival structure located at 8th and Plum streets in downtown Cincinnati, Ohio, United States.
+It is dedicated to Saint Peter's imprisonment and liberation in Rome.

-The church's cornerstone was laid on May 20, 1841, under the direction of then-bishop—later archbishop—John Baptist Purcell, and the church was formally dedicated on November 2, 1845, as the first large church west of the Allegheny Mountains.
-On June 29, 2020, Pope Francis conferred the title of minor basilica on St. Peter in Chains.
+The cathedral's cornerstone was laid in 1841 by Bishop John Baptist Purcell, who dedicated it in 1845.
+The cathedral was the first large church west of the Allegheny Mountains.
+The cathedral was designated a minor basilica in 2020.